-FIRST LEGO League Jr Singapore allows up to a maximum of 5 members per team.
+FIRST LEGO League Explore Singapore allows a minimum of 2 up to a maximum of 5 members per team.

-1b) What will be an eligible age to take part in FIRST LEGO League Junior?
+1b) What will be an eligible age to take part in FIRST LEGO League Explore?

-Only children born between 2011 to 2014 are eligible to participate in the upcoming FIRST LEGO League Junior 2019/2020 – Boom Town Build.
+Only children born between 2012 to 2015 are eligible to participate in the upcoming FIRST LEGO Explore 2020/2021 – PLAYMAKERS season.

 1c) How will the child’s date of birth be verified by the organisers?